emissary-ingress/emissary/docs/how-to/statistics.md

 * `[statsd-sink-svc.yaml](https://github.com/datawire/ambassador/blob/master/statsd-sink/prometheus/statsd-sink-svc.yaml)` creates a `service` that points to the sidecar `statsd-sink` on the Ambassador pod, and a `ServiceMonitor` that adds the `statsd-sink` as a Prometheus target
 * `[prometheus.yaml](https://github.com/datawire/ambassador/blob/master/statsd-sink/prometheus/prometheus.yaml)` creates a `Prometheus` object that collects data from the `ServiceMonitor` specified

+* `[ambassador-rbac-prometheus.yaml](https://getambassador.io/yaml/ambassador/ambassador-rbac-prometheus.yaml)` is an example Ambassador deployment that includes the Prometheus `statsd` exporter.
+The statsd exporter collects the stats data from Ambassador, translates it to Prometheus metrics, and is picked up by the Operator using the configurations above.

 ### StatsD as an independent deployment

 If you want to set up the StatsD sink as an independent deployment, [this example](https://github.com/datawire/ambassador/blob/master/statsd-sink/prometheus/prom-statsd-sink.yaml) configuration mirrors the Graphite and Datadog configurations.